Red Hen Publications

 He’s nowhere near as hard a case as Tom Riddle.
 He wasn’t altogether heartless, and he was capable of affection.
 Or at any rate, he recognized affection in others, sometimes, if it fitted his preconceptions of it.
 He may have envied it, and he never devalued it.

 But he had walled himself off from it.
 After all, it hurt.
 He protected himself from such uncomfortable feelings, much in the way many fans seem to have attributed to Snape.
-(Who, by contrast, really never did that, Snape simply wasn’t offered affection.
-Approval occasionally, but never affection.)
+(Who, by contrast, never really did that.
+Snape simply wasn’t offered affection.
+Approval occasionally, yes, but never affection.)

 Which may be the crux of the matter.
 People have trusted or admired Albus over a great many years.
 But I think that Harry may have been the only one to simply love him.
 And Albus had spent far too long trying to live without any kind of love at all.